JinchengHeRyan/Kaldi_Projects/README.md

 This Kaldi Projects of SMIIP Homework.

-Some of the codes are copied from official kaldi project.
+Some of the code are copied from official kaldi project.